jecki/DHParser/documentation_src/manuals/05_testing.rst

 ..
 TIP:: Parsing-logs are by default only generated for failed test.
-    In case you'd like to see the parsing-log for a successful test, a simple trick is to flip the type of the test from "match" to "fail" in the .ini-file or vice versa.
+    In case you'd like to see the parsing-log for a successful test, a simple trick is to flip the type of the test from "match" to "fail" in the ".ini"-file or vice versa.

     The test with the flipped type will then be reported as a failure, but the parsing-log is just the same as if it was a success.
 Once,